Sleeper21/Blog-app---Capstone-Project/README.md

+If you are using it online (via onrender in this case):
+- because the backend is running the changes you make may take some time to reset, so if you want to reset any change you have made, please use the reset button on the homepage.

+If using it locally, just refresh the api.js via terminal

+Info local usage:

 API (api.js) will run on localhost port 4000 the app (index.js) will run on localhost port 3000

-So the API url will be: http://localhost:4000
+So the API url is: http://localhost:4000

 How to run the app:

     On the terminal:
+        1. cd to the frontend folder
-        1. npm i
+        2. npm i
-        2. nodemon index.js
+        3. nodemon index.js

     Open another terminal (for the API):
+        1. cd to the backend folder
-        1. nodemon app.js
+        2. nodemon api.js

 Done.